 OIS prepared my son for the realities of life, university, and for becoming more than just a success in life, but a person of purpose.
 OIS Secondary PARENT

-The high school at Oasis International School - Kuala Lumpur consists of four years of study, 9th through 12th grade, and is designed to prepare students for university.
+The High School at OIS consists of four years of study, 9th through 12th grade, and is designed to prepare students for university.

-At OIS, the core subjects for high school students include English, math, science, social studies, and TEV (theology, ethics, and values).
+At OIS, the core subjects for high school students include English, math, science, social studies, and EV (ethics and values).
 Other required classes and electives are available in the following areas: physical education, foreign languages, visual and performing arts, and technology.
 Also, technology is integrated throughout the curriculum.

 The chart below provides details about how many credits are needed in each subject area to graduate.
 To earn a high school diploma, each student must complete a minimum of 24 credits.
 One credit is awarded for each one year class that is completed.
 A half credit is awarded for completion of one semester.
 Also, one online class is required to graduate.

 *Students are expected to complete 1 EV course for each year they are enrolled at OIS.

 At OIS, observations of student progress occur daily.
 Teachers monitor student learning in a variety of informal, low-pressure ways throughout each unit.
 This is important because it allows teachers to quickly realize when students understand and when students are struggling.
 Consequently, teachers know when to move forward and when to address problems.
 Being evaluated on a daily basis also helps students to improve their learning by seeing their strengths and weaknesses.

 Some examples of informal assessments:

 In addition, at the end of a unit or class, teachers evaluate student learning through structured, cumulative assessments such as tests, final essays, and final projects.
 Standardized testing will also occur throughout the year when students take the MAP test; this assessment will help teachers to monitor students’ progress and track students’ mastery of skills.